Veterans, ex-armed forces and their families

-Responding to the Scottish Veterans Commissioner’s report, The Veterans Community – Employability, Skills and Learning, SFC established a Veterans Group, with members from colleges, universities, Scottish Government, SAAS, Veterans Scotland, Universities Scotland and College Development Network, to take forward specific recommendations.
-The most recent annual report from the Scottish Government was published in November 2022.
+Responding to the Scottish Veterans Commissioner’s report, The Veterans Community – Employability, Skills and Learning, SFC established the Armed Forces and Veterans Community Group (AFVCG) with members from colleges, universities, Scottish Government, SAAS, Veterans Scotland, Universities Scotland and College Development Network, to take forward specific recommendations.
+The AFVCG works across Scotland to support institutions in their engagement with veterans and their families.
+The AFVCG also support the ADVANCE Network, which provides a single point of contact in each of Scotland’s institutions for veterans, armed forces and thier families.

 The ADVANCE Network (previously known as the HE:FE Veterans Champion’s Network) was launched at the January 2019 Gathering held at Glasgow Caledonian University.
 The network was renamed in 2022 to reflect the ongoing work and support the network provides.
-This web page provides details on:

 The vision is for each university and college in Scotland to have a dedicated Veterans & Armed Forces Champion (VAFC) within their institution, responsible for establishing and leading a small team of knowledgeable individuals (familiar with the Armed Forces community).
 There are no definitive numbers, other than a minimum of two; it is for the institution to decide in light of their resources, but as a guide please refer to the VAFC team guide.